Hser2bio/Lats-Core/doc/developer-notes.md

   - *Rationale*: Easier to understand what is happening, thus easier to spot mistakes, even for those that are not language lawyers

+- Use `Span` as function argument when it can operate on any range-like container.

+  - *Rationale*: Compared to `Foo(const vector<int>&)` this avoids the need for a (potentially expensive) conversion to vector if the caller happens to have the input stored in another type of container.
+    However, be aware of the pitfalls documented in [span.h](../src/span.h).

 Strings and formatting
 ------------------------